Debold Sinas

 Debold Menorias Sinas (born May 8, 1965) is a Filipino retired police general who served as Chief of the Philippine National Police (PNP) from November 2020 to May 2021.
 During his tenure, he oversaw the COVID-19 community quarantines in the Philippines.
 However, he was also accused of violating the COVID-19 lockdown rules himself.

 Sinas graduated from the Philippine Military Academy (PMA) in 1987.
 He served as the police chief of Central Visayas and Metro Manila before becoming chief of the PNP.
 After his retirement, he was appointed as an undersecretary to President Rodrigo Duterte.
 Since July 2022, he is serving as Cebu City's peace and order adviser.

 Early life and education

-Sinas was born on May 8, 1965, in Barangay Datu Silongan, in the city of Butuan, Agusan province, Philippines.
-He spent most of his teenage years in Mindanao due to his father's assignments as a military officer.
+Debold Menorias Sinas was born on May 8, 1965, in Quezon City, Philippines.
+However he would spend most of his childhood in Butuan in Mindanao.
 At the encouragement of his father, he entered the Philippine Military Academy (PMA), and graduated from the institution in 1987 as part of the Hinirang class.
 (Each year since 1967, the PMA assigns the graduating batch a unique honorific as verbal representation of the collective aspirations of the class.
 In 1987, the class were called Hinirang - which means "chosen" or "appointed ones").
 Sinas told SunStar Cebu in an interview that he joined the academy due to pressure from his father – he was warned that if he did not get in, he would not be accepted back home.